Khattiya Sawasdipol

-Khattiya Sawasdipol (ขัตติยะ สวัสดิผล; RTGS: Khattiya Sawatdiphon; 2 June 1951 – 17 May 2010), alias Se Daeng (เสธ.แดง, 'red commander'), was a major general in the Royal Thai Army, assigned to the Internal Security Operations Command, a political activist, and a book author.
+Khattiya Sawasdipol (ขัตติยะ สวัสดิผล; RTGS: Khattiya Sawatdiphon; 2 June 1951 – 17 May 2010), alias Se Daeng (เสธ.แดง, 'red commander'), was a General officer in the Royal Thai Army, assigned to the Internal Security Operations Command, a political activist, and a book author.

 Khattiya became known for his role in the 1970s campaign against communist insurgents in northeastern Thailand.
 After the 2006 coup d'état that toppled Prime Minister Thaksin Shinawatra, he joined the Red Shirt movement and led its most intransigent and militant wing.
 He was killed, apparently by a sniper, while giving an interview during the May 2010 unrest in Bangkok.

 Personal life

 Khattiya was born in Photharam District, Ratchaburi Province.
 His father was an army captain.
 Khattiya had three younger sisters.
 Khattiya was married to Senior Captain (RTN) Janthra Sawasdipol, who died of cancer in 2006.
 One of their daughters, Khattiyah Sawasdipol, succeeded her father as a Red Shirt activist and was elected to parliament on the Pheu Thai Party's list in 2011.

 Besides publishing a series of books ("Khom...Seh Daeng") about his adventures that became bestsellers in Thailand, he frequently appeared on television talk shows and had a cult following, achieving almost celebrity status.
 He came into conflict with the Thai police commander, General Seri Temiyavet, during the investigation of a gambling den in 2006.
 General Seri filed a libel suit against Khattiya, who was arrested and sentenced to prison for four months.
 Khattiya subsequently brought a 600 million baht libel suit against Seri for defamation.